Disclaimer: These protocols are intended as a guide for familiarization with the device and system.

 For SCT: Follow the SCT Surgical Protocol to implant the transmitter and tunnel the leads before EMG placement.
 Ensure the EMG lead is pre-cut, stripped, and has adequate slack.

 For HMT: Follow the HMT Surgical Protocol to attach the EIF connector and prepare EEG burr holes.
-Ensure the EMG lead is longer than EEG leads and positioned posteriorly for a direct muscle path.
+Ensure the EMG lead is longer than EEG leads so it can reach the muscle in the neck

 8. EMG Electrode Placement

-Identify the trapezius muscles at the skull base and locate the midline.
+Identify the top of the trapezius muscles at the base of the skull and locate the midline between them.

 Leave the needle in place.

-Ensure 1–2 mm of bare wire protrudes before removing the needle.
+Ensure 1-2 mm of the bare wire protrudes from the muscle on the exit side before removing the needle.

-Suture the subcutaneous lead at the entry point for stability.
+Suture the subcutaneous leads at the muscle entry point to prevent movement of the implanted wire.

 7. Closing